-Now that Jewel Changi Airport is open to the public, we’ve gone around finding out what they have to offer.
-So here’re 31 must-try food spots in Jewel Changi Airport that you absolutely have to visit!
+Now that Jewel Changi Airport has been open to the public for awhile, we’ve gone around finding out what they have to offer.
+So here’re 35 must-try food spots in Jewel Changi Airport that you absolutely have to visit!

 Well-known as the world’s largest Yunnan F&B chain, Yun Nans (云海肴) has opened a new outlet in Jewel.

 Not only that, but this new outlet is also their very first out of China.